vertexproject/synapse/docs/synapse/devguides/devops_cell.rst

 Depending on deployment requirements, a combination of methods can be used for loading the configurations into the Cell.

 .. note::
-    The service directory (refered to as ``dirn``) should be considered a persistent directory for a given Synaspe service.
+    The service directory (refered to as ``dirn``) should be considered a persistent directory for a given Synapse service.
 Inside of this directory there are several files stored which are neccesary in order for a given instance of a service deployment to work properly.